-Research: Digital Platforms, Privacy, Data Regulation, Sustainability
+Research: Digital Platforms, Privacy, Data Regulation, Experimental Designs and Optimization

-Methods: Field experimentation, Structural Econometrics, Deep Learning, Computer Vision, and Multi-armed Bandits
+Methods: Field experimentation, Deep Learning, Computer Vision, Structural Econometrics, and Multi-armed Bandits

-Balancing User Privacy and Personalization
+Balancing User Privacy and Personalization (Revise & Resubmit at Marketing Science)

 Joint with Cole Zuber